Miss Colombia, Paulina Vega won the Miss Universe Pageant on Jan.25 held at Florida International University.

 The outfits: Art week is when fashionistas from New York come to town.
 I get inspired by their hats, scarves, clunky boots, funky dresses, weird jewelry, expensive shoes, and purses.
 It makes me want to go shopping right now.

 Miley Cyrus: The girl was everywhere.
-Cursing onstage and smoking pot at her concert at the Raleigh, sticking out her tongue for paps, taking off her pants at parties, dancing at clubs until the wee hours of...Read more
+Cursing onstage and smoking pot at her concert at the Raleigh, sticking out her tongue for paps, taking off her pants at parties, dancing at clubs until the wee hours of the...Read more

 Could boyfriend Patrick Schwarzenegger be a good influence on Miley Cyrus?